 Additionally it is possible to use checkboxes or radio-buttons within the legend to enable or disable the connected groupBox (and their child elements) completely.
 This feature is most important for complex forms with multiple choices.

 • Demo showing all groupBox types

-Here is a link to the API of the Widget: qx.ui.groupbox.GroupBox
+qx.ui.groupbox.GroupBox

 HoverButton The HoverButton is an Atom, which fires repeatedly execute events while the pointer is over the widget.